ryankillian/fables-data-notebooks/README.md

 **Outcome**:
 We successfully reduced the 700 fine-grained motifs into 8 coherent and general themes.
 This categorization should facilitate faster searching and better organization of the motifs for users.
+See `data/` and `results/`.

 Here's the distribution of fine-grained motifs across each general motif: